spiral/docs/components/entity.md

 }
 ```

-This entity provides the ability to set fields using a contructor method (Pay attention, that the fields will be set without any filtering).
-Now we can use this entity somewhere in our code:
+This entity sets the fields using a contructor method (Pay attention, that the fields will be set without any filtering).
+Now we can use this entity in our code:

 ```php
 public function index()